hjunker/FinalFrontier/README.md

 English doc is coming soon.

 ## Contact, supporting my development, full-fledged & customized versions
-Please refer to Twitter (DM): [@HolgerJunker](https://twitter.com/HolgerJunker) or WWW: [seculancer.de](http://seculancer.de)
+You can send us feedback via GitHub or DM us via Twitter (see top of this page for accounts).

-The greatest help is to give feedback to me.
-Send me your feedback, ask questions or suggest features on GitHub, let me know about additions you have made to config and/or code.
+The greatest help is to give feedback to us.
+Send us your feedback, ask questions or suggest features on GitHub, let us know about additions you have made to config and/or code.
 THX!

-Please also take a look at my other open source projects on GitHub such as [ProcessBouncer](https://github.com/hjunker/ProcessBouncer).

 ## musical credits
 major parts of FinalFrontier were designed and implemented while listening to the great music of Oomph! (@oomphband).